If you’re planning on driving in Cambodia, you should probably get a driving license.

 Although many expats don’t bother, if you’re planning to drive in Cambodia it makes sense to get a Cambodian driver’s license.
-Trust us, it’s not difficult and can save you a lot of hassle and fines further down the line.
+Trust us, it’s not too difficult and can save you a lot of hassle and fines further down the line.

-Foreigners who drive in Cambodia are legally required to have a Cambodian license.
-Many don’t bother, and just pay (or avoid) the fines when they are stopped.
-But getting a driver’s license in Cambodia isn’t very difficult, and although the fines for driving without one are currently small, in the future the penalties for driving without a license will likely be more severe.
+Many expats don’t bother to get a license, and just pay (or avoid) the fines when they are stopped.
+But getting a driver’s license in Cambodia isn’t very difficult, and although the fines for driving without one are currently small, they are growing, and in the future the penalties for driving without a license will likely be more severe.
 Also, if you get into an accident while driving without a valid Cambodian license, most health insurance and travel insurance companies will not cover your claim.

 There are seven types of licenses in Cambodia.
 The non-industrial ones are: